adamhockenberry/bacphlip/README.md

 ## Examples

 The most straightforwad usage of BACPHLIP is as a command line tool.
+The required input is a genome (nucleotide) `fasta` file containing one record.
 Assuming that `/valid/path/to/a/genome.fasta` exists, you can call BACPHLIP with the command:
 ```
 bacphlip -i /valid/path/to/a/genome.fasta
 ```